oktadev/okta-blog/_source/_posts/2020-12-16-react-login.md

 npm install -E @okta/okta-react@4.1.0 @okta/okta-auth-js@4.4.0
 ```

 The Okta React SDK has a peer dependency on Okta Auth JS, which provides most of the heavy lifting.
-In previous versions of the Okta React SDK, this was included.
+In previous versions of the Okta React SDK, this was included as a transitive dependency.
 Now you have to install both packages.

 Open `src/App.js` and import the components you'll need from `okta-react` and `okta-auth-js` at the top of the file.